hoffmangroup/genomedata/doc/genomedata.rst

 - There is only one track per bigWig file and it is implicitly set to the filename of the bigWig.
+- Track indexing is only used to shape dimensionality of output.
 - Summary statistics are taken from the bigWig file formation definition which are stored as integers.
 There may be some differences precision.
 - Each :class:`Chromosome <Chromosome>` is represented with 1 underlying